morteza/CogText/docs/colloquium2021/slides.md

 <!-- _footer: Images from <mark>Dosenbach2007</mark> and <mark>Corbetta2008</mark>. -->
 ---

-- Current state of affairs makes it hard to understand past results and limits scientific progress;

-- it also makes it hard to develop effective interventions: there is a great need for more conceptual clarity.
-    - Example: Targeting Attentional Control vs. Cognitive Control in cognitive training regimes with action video game.
-    - EF models (Miyake) vs Attention models (Posner).

----

 ### To gain clarity, we can...

 :feather: **Manually** read, synthesize, and criticize the literature to write reviews describing our understanding of the field.
-- :thumbsdown: it's biased.
+- :thumbsdown: It's biased and reflect author's view.
-- :exploding_head: sheer volume of papers published every year (200 EFs paper per month on PubMed).
+- :chart_with_upwards_trend: Sheer volume of papers published every year (200 EFs papers per month on PubMed).

+*OR*

-:robot: **Automatic** analysis of the scientific texts.
+:robot: **Automatically** analyze of the scientific texts.

 ---
 ## Current project

 <!--fit-->
-This study aims a text-based method to gain clarity on the meaning of cognitive constructs and the measures provided by cognitive tests.
+This study aims a text-based method to gain clarity on the meaning of
+- cognitive constructs (**conceptualize** EFs)
+- the measures provided by cognitive tests (**operationalize** EFs)
+- **brain** mechanisms of EFs

-- Psychological constructs are not fully independent because the same tests may be used to characterize different constructs.
+:bulb: Psychological constructs are not fully independent because the same tests may be used to characterize different constructs.

-- Cognitive tests are similar to the extent that their similarly relate to constructs.
+:bulb: Cognitive tests are similar to the extent that they measure similar set of constructs and activates similar brain mechanisms.

-- :question: Which tests help operationalize executive function constructs?
-- :question: Which constructs are useful, observable, and unambiguous?

 ---